The Truth... What is it?

 Exodus 17:15

-Yahweh (Jehovah) Maccaddeshem (M'Kaddesh) celebratory/descriptive name
+Yahweh (Jehovah) Maccaddeshem (M'Kaddesh) God: celebratory/descriptive name:

 God your sanctifier